sivi-shahab/Onbording-Flow-User-Profile/README.md

     Because rules belong to a flow version, you can pivot branching behaviors simply by inserting/updating rows—no code redeploy needed.

 This schema supports all requested question types via a discriminator column (type) and stores free‐text, numeric, or choice answers in the same table, keeping queries straightforward.
-Adding new question types or data fields requires no table migrations—just use JSONB in snapshots or add new columns to user_answers if needed.
+Adding new question types or data fields requires no table migrations just use JSONB in snapshots or add new columns to user_answers if needed.
 Historic flows and profiles remain queryable, offering full traceability of both how the onboarding changed over time and how each user’s profile evolved.